windmaomao/windmaomao.github.io/resume/project.md

 : 09/06/2010
 : *PHP* {.labels}
 : Choose from variety of Sim cards from different minutes, providers, and price plans.
+A sim card sale affiliation site where contracts can be queried by combination of user selection criterion.

 ![Simcard Plans](https://s3.amazonaws.com/qp-photo/sim_card_portfolio.gif)